safe-global/safe-docs/reference/safe-core-sdk/auth-kit/AuthKitBasePack.md

 ### Reference

 This class is used to create new packs.
 Any new pack should extend this class and implement the abstract methods.
-Extending from the `AuthKitBasePack` class will give you access to Safe features as retrieving the associated Safes for a given Ethereum address.
+Extending from the `AuthKitBasePack` class will the subclass access to Safe features as retrieving the associated Safes for a given Ethereum address.

 ```typescript
 class MyPack extends AuthKitBasePack {